Ho-Ro/adf4351/README.md

    You will get the firmware files `fx2adf435xfw.ihx` and `fx2adf435xfw.iic`

-### Firmware in RAM
+### Upload the firmware into RAM

-The firmware upload must be performed each time the module is connected to the PC.
+If you didn't already store the firmware permanently in EEPROM (see later), the upload must be performed each time the module is connected to the PC.
+This has the advantage, that you cannot *brick* your device, even when you upload corrupt FW.
+Just disconnect and reconnect and upload the correct FW.

 #### Preparation